jonfk/jonfk.ca/_posts/2015-02-23-What-I-learned-from-Functional-Programming-Principles-by-Martin-Odersky.md

 introduction to programming which I think is better than the usual hello world program many intro cs classes start with.

-The rest of the class is about functional programming in scala and the various datastructures available in the extensive scala standard library, such as lists, sets, maps and streams.
+The rest of the class is about functional programming in scala and the various data structures available in the extensive scala standard library, such as lists, sets, maps and streams.
 The type hierarchy of the collections library is as follows: